-The unaudited condensed consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), include the accounts of Rennova and its wholly-owned subsidiaries.
+The unaudited condensed consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), include the accounts of Rennova and its wholly-owned and majority-owned subsidiaries.
 All intercompany transactions and balances have been eliminated in the consolidation.